 The screen shot below is what you will see once you use the Google Alert search query and settings.

-Below the Search Query are a series of editable options.
-You can set them up based on the screen shot below, but you can always set them according your preferences and needs.
+Below the Search Query is a series of editable options.
+You can set them up based on the screen shot below, but you can always set them according to your preferences and needs.